The University of British Columbia

 Project Overview

-Focusing on the everyday occupational realities of immigrant platform workers, the research investigates how they perceive and navigate their employment and daily routines within ‘non-traditional’ forms of work.
-It aims to situate these experiences in relation to broader public and policy discourses shaping understandings of gig work today.
+The focus is on the everyday occupational experiences of immigrant platform workers, exploring how they perceive and navigate non-traditional forms of employment and daily routines, and situating these experiences within broader contemporary discourses on gig work.

 Research Questions

-• What are the discourses shaping the platform economy?
+• What discourses are shaping the platform economy?

 • What contextual factors shape the occupational experiences of immigrant workers within the platform economy?